Environment & Resource Management

 Our specialist environmental and resource management legal team has been integral to these achievements, providing advice on the planning, consent and compliance requirements of the Resource Management Act 1991 and other environmental legislation.

 The environmental and resource management team at Holland Beckett has broad experience across a range of resource management matters in a number of regions.
-We act for developers, local authorities, port authorities, local businesses and industrial enterprises, large corporations, Tangata Whenua and individuals.
+We act for developers, local authorities, port companies, local businesses and industrial enterprises, large corporations, Tangata Whenua and individuals.
 There is also a high emphasis on infrastructural projects with that experience being gained in electricity generation, irrigation, port and hazard mitigation projects.

 We regularly appear before local authorities, the Environment Court and other courts on our clients' behalf.